Brad Pitt A No-Show At Oscars, Dramatic Weight Loss After Angelina Jolie Split

 — The Sun (@TheSun) February 18, 2017

-Neither Brad Pitt nor Kate Hudson have commented on the ongoing rumor.
+Neither Brad Pitt nor Kate Hudson has commented on the ongoing rumor.
 Hudson hasn’t been married to anyone since her divorce from Chris Robinson in 2007.

 [Featured Image by Tim P. Whitby/Getty Images]